If you have an interest in history and a passion for Vietnamese food, then you’re going to love Hue.

-I had salt coffee a couple of times in Hue and Ca Phe Muoi’s cup was clearly superior.
-It had just the right balance of salty, sweet, creamy, acidic, and bitter.
+I’ve had salt coffee a few times in Hue and Ca Phe Muoi’s cup is still one of the best.
+It has just the right balance of salty, sweet, creamy, acidic, and bitter.

 POINTS OF INTEREST IN HUE

 To help you understand where everything is, I’ve pinned the places recommended in this guide on this map.
-Follow the link to open an interactive version of the map in a new window.
+Click on the link to open a live version of the map in a new window.